BOFHers/youwall/README.md

 youwall
 =======

 You Wall Not Pass!!
-A script for ban IPS using hosts.deny and iptables
+A script for ban IPS using hosts.deny and iptables.
+This script has the ability to check if ip is on DNSBL.

 Usage